‘Nashville’ Star Charles Esten Talks What’s Next for Deacon -- and That Rachel Bilson Kiss! (Exclusive)

 EXCLUSIVE: 'Nashville' Star Charles Esten on Life After Daughter's Cancer Fight: 'Country Music Gives Back'

 The 52-year-old actor has dug into his own past struggles to build on Deacon’s coping mechanisms, namely how to take on day-to-day tasks in the face of tragedy.
-About 15 years ago, Esten’s now 17-year-old daughter Addie , and the strength he and his wife, Patty Hanson, needed to get through their little girl’s battle has reframed nearly everything in his life."
+About 15 years ago, Esten’s now 17-year-old daughter Addie was diagnosed with leukemia, and the strength he and his wife, Patty Hanson, needed to get through their little girl’s battle has reframed nearly everything in his life."

 “This was very helpful to us when we were with Addie -- we had something to pour ourselves into.
 Not just taking care of Addie, but these two other children [daughter Taylor and son Chase] who needed us every day for the mundane things, for the permission slips and making sure they had the costume for the Halloween party at school, all those things.
 It's similar with Deacon,” he explained.
 “He's going to be finding some alone time as Maddie is much older and Daphne is in high school now.
 We're learning who he is without Rayna, but who is he that's more than just a father now?
 Because he's thrown into that whole hog, and I actually don't know the answer."

 “You realize he had let go of music, and that was a mistake, because in some sense, music is Deacon, but it's also healing,” he added.
 “It's the place where he gets to let this stuff process.
 So, in some way, he wasn't processing.
 That's why he wasn't really making that music in the way he had before until he was on stage at the Grand Ole Opry.
 Being an adult, being a human being, is learning to process pain correctly.
 That's Deacon's journey.
-And now he's finally got more pain than he ever imagined he'd have to deal with in his life, and it's been very hard to process, and the , and his friends and family are going to help.”
+And now he's finally got more pain than he ever imagined he'd have to deal with in his life, and it's been very hard to process, and the music is going to help, and his friends and family are going to help.”

 The other important question will be is if we’ll see a new love interest for Deacon.
 And while that’s hush-hush as of now, there is one kiss Nashville fans still can’t stop talking about -- that surprising smooch between Deacon and Alyssa Greene (guest star Rachel Bilson).